nehakardam/coursera-machine-learning-specialization/C1-Supervised Machine Learning: Regression and Classification/README.md

 # Supervised Machine Learning: Regression and Classification

+## by DeepLearning.AI & Stanford University

 ## Learning Objectives

+By completing this course, you will achieve the following learning objectives:

+1. **Building Machine Learning Models:**
-- Define machine learning
+   - Utilize Python for building machine learning models.
-- Define supervised learning
-- Define unsupervised learning
-- Write and run Python code in Jupyter Notebooks
+   - Leverage popular libraries such as NumPy and scikit-learn.

+2. **Supervised Machine Learning:**
-- Define a regression model
+   - Develop a deep understanding of supervised learning.
+   - Build and train models for prediction and binary classification.
-- Implement and visualize a cost function
+   - Implement linear regression and logistic regression.
-- Implement gradient descent
-- Optimize a regression model using gradient descent